 Skip to main content

-The Export Compliance office assists with required export attestations on visas, helps to ensure that licenses are either not required or are obtained for the proposed visit/visitor, and can help provide guidance on U.S. export-related regulations.
+The Export Compliance Office assists with required export attestations on visas, helps to ensure that licenses are either not required or are obtained for the proposed visit/visitor, and can help to provide guidance on U.S. export control regulations.

-In collaboration with the Science and Security Office in UNC Research, the Export Compliance Office will review all recipients of a J-1, H-1B, or O-1 visa using the Export Compliance and Science and Security Visa Review Request Form.
-Review and approval from both the Export Compliance Office and Science and Security is required before UNC Global International Student and Scholar Services (ISSS) may process your visa.
-The Export Compliance Review Process is summarized below:
+In collaboration with the Science and Security Office, the Export Compliance Office will review all recipients of a J-1, H-1B, H-1B1, or O-1 visa using the Export Compliance and Science and Security Visa Review Request Form.
+Review and approval from both the Export Compliance Office and Science and Security Office is required before UNC Global International Student and Scholar Services (ISSS) may process your visa.

 Export Compliance Visa Review Process

-• Departments submit Visa Review Form to Export Compliance shared inbox.
-Export Compliance creates internal review case file for the Beneficiary based on the information contained within the Visa Review Form.
+• The hosting unit submits an Export Compliance and Science and Security Visa Review Request Form to the Export Compliance shared inbox.
+Export Compliance creates an internal review case file for the beneficiary based on the information contained within the form.

-• Export Compliance conducts restricted party screenings (RPS) using Visual Compliance.
-RPS is conducted for the Beneficiary and entities listed on their CV/résumé within the last 10 years.
+• Export Compliance conducts restricted party screening (RPS) using the Visual Compliance software.
+RPS is conducted for the beneficiary and their affiliations listed on a CV/résumé.

 • Export Compliance will review the form and analyze any additional information for export control red flags.
 Export Compliance will approve the request if:

-• Approvals reflect alerts.
-Export Compliance will send approvals that reflect their review and determination that an export license is not required.
+• Export Compliance will send approvals that reflect their review and determination that an export license is not required.
+Approvals will reflect RPS alerts, if any.
 If an export license is determined to be necessary, the review will be escalated to the Export Review Advisory Committee (ERAC).

-When the export control officer encounters a transaction that requires an export license or other permission, a request to proceed with be generated for the Export Review Advisory Committee (ERAC).
+When the Export Compliance Office reviewer encounters a transaction that requires an export license or other form of government authorization, a request to proceed with be generated for the Export Review Advisory Committee (ERAC).
 This committee will consist of the administrators below, each responsible for representing the associated review criterion:

 • Provost